jhan33/NHL_Analytics/README.md

 Semi-structured data was in the form of a JSON response was extracted off NHL stats API.
 Both Google Apps Script and node.js Javascript were utilized in the data extraction process.
 The data was structured utilizing PL/SQL on Microsoft SSMS.
 Data visualization was conducted on Tableau Public.

-Data was modelled in scatter plots and density maps to find clusters with outlier high shot percentages and identify insights on undiscovered scoring opportunities.
+Data was visualized in scatter plots and density maps to find clusters with outlier high shot percentages and identify insights on undiscovered scoring opportunities.